bobdenotter/boltflow/Setting up a project.md

 built-in webserver.
 You can start it from the command line:

 ```
-php -S localhost:8000 -t public/
+app/nut server:run
 ```

-Open up http://localhost:8000 in a browser, and you'll be greeted by the page to create the first user:
+Open up http://0.0.0.0:8000 in a browser, and you'll be greeted by the page to create the first user:

 ![](images/firstuser.png)